In-plane magnetic field-driven symmetry breaking in topological insulator-based three-terminal junctions: Discussion

 \section{Discussion}

-The steering effect across a tri-junction due to trapped surface states on the top or bottom surface of a 3D~TI nanoribbon in the presence of an external in-plane magnetic field has been explained with semiclassical trajectories for the charge carriers.
+The steering effect across a tri-junction due to trapped surface states on the top or bottom surface of a 3D~TI nanoribbon in the presence of an external in-plane magnetic field has been explained by considering semiclassical trajectories for the charge carriers.
 However, the phenomenology can also be confirmed with quantum transport simulations, considering a tight-binding model for 3D~TIs and making use of the software package Kwant~\cite{Groth14}.
-This analysis is presented in Sec.~\nolink{\ref{supp-sec:few-channel-limit}} of the \supp.
+This analysis is presented in Supplementary Note~\nolink{\ref{sec:single-channel-limit}}.
+Further note that, as the topological surface states are spin-momentum-locked, the steering effect would naturally induce a steering of spin current as well, which could be considered for spin filter applications~\cite{Bellucci08}.

 The in-plane magnetic field is not the only possible source of left-right symmetry breaking for the current in our experimental setup.
-An overview of the alternative symmetry breaking mechanisms is presented in Sec.~\nolink{\ref{supp-sec:alt_mechanisms}} in the \supp, and it is discussed in detail what is their expected steering ratio profile and why they cannot be responsible for the observed $\pi$-periodic steering ratio profile.
+An overview of the alternative symmetry breaking mechanisms is presented in Supplementary Note~\nolink{\ref{sec:alt_mechanisms}}, and it is discussed in detail what is their expected steering ratio profile and why they cannot be responsible for the observed $\pi$-periodic steering ratio profile.